 \subsection{Properties of the equilibrium points}

 As we have already pointed out, the equilibria of the system \eqref{model s1} are not hyperbolic.
-We cannot conclude on their stability by using directly the linearization technique and the central variety theorem \cite{PERCO}.
-However, using a suitable change of variable we prove the existence of an invariant stable variety in the following theorem.
+We cannot conclude on their stability by directly using the linearization technique and the central variety theorem (see \cite{PERCO}).
+However, using a suitable variable change, we prove the existence of an invariant stable variety in the following theorem.

 \begin{theorem} Assume that {\bf Assumption 1} and {\bf Assumption 2} are satisfied.
-For each stationary point $ E = (0,0,s^*,P^*)$ with $s^*$ in $\mbox{int } \s$, there exists a stable two-dimensional invariant variety $\mathcal{M}$ in $\r_{+}^{4}$ such that any solution of \eqref{model s1} with the initial condition in $\mathcal{M}$ converges asymptotically to E. \end{theorem} \begin{proof} The proof of this theorem is based on two changes of variables, the first one is for the variable $s$ and the second for the variable $P$.
+For each stationary point $ E = (0,0,s^*,P^*)$ with $s^*$ in $\mbox{int } \s$, there exists a stable two-dimensional invariant variety $\mathcal{M}$ in $\r_{+}^{4}$ such that any solution of \eqref{model s1} with the initial condition in $\mathcal{M}$ converges asymptotically to E. \end{theorem} \begin{proof} The proof of this theorem is based on two variables changes, the first is for the variable $s$, and the second is for the variable $P$.
 We obtain a new system associated with the system \eqref{model s1} and whose equilibria are now hyperbolic.
-To define the change of variable for $s$, we fix $s^* > 0$ and $P^*>0$ such that $\mu(s^*) < k_d$.
+To define the variable change for $s$, we fix $s^* > 0$ and $P^*>0$ so that $\mu(s^*) < k_d$.
 Consider the solutions of \eqref{model s1} with $B(t)> 0$, for $t \in [0,+\infty)$, and let

 which is equivalent to